-Sean M. Maloney is the Historical Advisor to the Canadian Army's Chief of the Land Staff and is an Associate Professor of History at Royal Military College of Canada.
-He served in Germany as the historian for 4 Canadian Mechanized Brigade, Canada's Cold War NATO commitment in Europe.
-He has extensive research experience in the Balkans, Middle East, and particularly in Afghanistan where he has observed counterinsurgency operations in the field since 2003.
-He holds a Ph.D. from Temple University and is the author of nine books, including the controversial Canada and UN Peacekeeping: Cold War by Other Meansand Learning to Love the Bomb: Canadian Nuclear Weapons and the Cold War.
+Sean M. Maloney is the Historical Advisor to the Chief of the Land Staff and is an Associate Professor of History at Royal Military College of Canada.
+He served in Germany as the historian for 4 Canadian Mechanized Brigade, Canada’s Cold War NATO commitment in Europe.
+He is the author of nine books, including the controversial Canada and UN Peacekeeping: Cold War by Other Means and Learning to Love the Bomb: Canadian Nuclear Weapons and the Cold War.
+Dr. Maloney also has extensive research experience in the Balkans, Middle East, and particularly in Afghanistan where he has observed counterinsurgency operations in the field since 2003.
 He lives in Kingston, Ontario, Canada